Gurixnder/Smart_City/README.md

     - The data is sent to dashboard where it is displayed on a grpah.
     - Using data generated from AI, a prediction of the temperature and humidity is made.
   # Traffic Lights
-    - These traffic light are controlled using a motion sensor
+    - These traffic light are controlled using a PIR motion sensor that detects motion of things with body heat only.
+    - It is installed in school zones based on school timings to aid students cross without pressing buttons.
+And as soon as they all cross and no body heat is detected, the traffic light turns green.
+  # Smart street lights
+    - Use PIR sensor to detect the body heat of a pedestrian walking on a street.
+    - Strretlights only work when soomeone's present on the streets.